1 Day In Tahiti

 To help digest some of that delicious food, walk along the beautifully lit waterfront.
 The sun should be well on its way to New Zealand, and the yachts should be back after a day out in the warm ocean.

-Papeete waterfront at night Tahiti French Polynesia
+Overwater restaurant - Papeete waterfront promenade at night - Tahiti

 If that wasn’t enough, head to Les 3 Brasseurs to wash things down with a glass (or a five-liter pitcher) of Tahiti-made brew.
 Choose from five different flavors and mingle with the young local crowd.
 A recently-opened rooftop bar is now a happening nightlife spot in Tahiti.
 You might need to book a table in advance but try your luck if it’s not too busy this evening.
 Other nightlife options include Cafe Maeva (not their market branch) and Le Retro, by Place Vaima shopping center.
-These spots should have live music on most evenings but if it’s a party you’re looking for, perhaps Au Piment Rouge is for you.
+These spots should have live music on most evenings, but if it’s a party you’re looking for, perhaps Au Piment Rouge is for you.

 Les trois brasseurs pub Papeete Tahiti